Gloster Gamecock

 The Gloster Gamecock was a biplane fighter designed and produced by the British aircraft manufacturer Gloster.

 The Gamecock was a development of the earlier Grebe Mk III, an early interwar fighter procured by the Royal Air Force (RAF).
 Work on the type commenced in 1924 as a response to Air Ministry Specification 37/23.
 The principal difference between the two aircraft was the adoption of the Bristol Jupiter radial engine for the Gamecock. in the place of the somewhat unreliable Armstrong Siddeley Jaguar.
-Various other structural improvements were also made to the fuselage, the armament was also revised to include internally-mounted machine guns.
+Various structural improvements were made to the fuselage, the armament was also revised to include internally-mounted machine guns.
 On 22 February 1925, the prototype Gamecock performed its maiden flight.

 Evaluation flights at RAF Martlesham Heath resulted in considerable praise for the aircraft; few changes were made as a result.
 During September 1925, the Air Ministry placed an initial order for 30 production aircraft to fulfil Specification 18/25.
 Further orders would quickly follow; the first production Gamecock flew in March 1926 and was delivered two months later.
-While the type was often praised for its maneuverability and speed, it suffered a high rate of accidents in service, leading to a relatively brief flying career with the RAF.
-The aircraft served considerably longer with the Finnish Air Force; it was produced under license for the service under the local name Kukko and saw action during the Winter War of 1939–1940 against the Soviet Union.
+While the type was often praised for its manoeuvrability and speed, it had a high accident rate in service, leading to a relatively brief flying career with the RAF.
+The aircraft served considerably longer with the Finnish Air Force; it was produced under licence for the service under the local name Kukko and saw action during the Winter War of 1939–1940 against the Soviet Union.